-This unit aims to introduce students to the basic theories and principles in translation and the fundamental skills in the translation of various genres including texts drawn from areas such as business and trade, law, science and technology, and news.
-This unit is suitable for students who have successfully completed HMC319 and HMC320, international students who are native speakers of Mandarin Chinese and its dialects, and heritage students whose Chinese is native-like.
+This unit aims to introduce students to the basic theories and principles in translation and the fundamental skills required for Chinese to English translation.
+It is suitable for students who are native speakers of Mandarin Chinese and its dialects.
+It is also suitable for heritage or non-heritage students whose Chinese is native-like

 |Unit name||Chinese to English Translation|

 |Discipline||Global Cultures and Languages|

 |Coordinator||Doctor Wei (Lucy) Li|

 |Available as student elective?||Yes|

 |Hobart||Semester 2||On-Campus||Off-Campus||International International||Domestic Domestic|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.